 The Dominique breed has a vague history.
 It is believed that they were developed in England and came to America with the pilgrims sometime during the colonization of America.
 They are known for being Americas 1st breed and are commonly referred to as “Dominikers”.
-The Dominique was admitted to the American Standard of Perfection in 1874.
+Dominique chickens were admitted to the American Standard of Perfection in 1874.

-If you are looking for an excellent dual purpose bird then the Dominique is the bird for you.
-They grow to a nice size weight and are dependable, hardy layers even in marginal weather.
-These chicken is an excellent forager and very easy to care for.
+If you are looking for an excellent dual-purpose bird then the Dominique is the bird for you.
+They grow to nice size weight and are dependable, hardy layers even in marginal weather.
+This chicken is an excellent forager and very easy to care for.
 The hens are also known for being broody, for the family who would like to have the experience of hatching eggs.
 Although they are very cold hardy, the Dominique chicken adapts well to hot and humid climates too.

 The Dominique chicken is known for its docile temperament.
-The hens are very gentle but the roosters are sometimes known for being aggressive toward other roosters and even human.
+The hens are very gentle but the roosters are sometimes known for being aggressive toward other roosters and even humans.
 Some people say that the roosters have even killed small rodents and snakes.
-For the most part however the Dominique is a calm bird that would make a great family backyard chicken.
+For the most part, however, the Dominique is a calm bird that would make a great family backyard chicken.